Deployment Guide

 • Verify DATABASE_URL is correct (copy from Neon Console)

-• Check sslmode=require is in connection string
+• Check sslmode=require is in the connection string

 "Too many connections"